DenialAdams/libstx/README.md

 ```

 ## Implementation
 libstx implements two basic data structures, the stx and the spx.
-The spx
+The stx
-structure is designed to contain mutable and resizable strings, while
+structure is designed to contain mutable and resizable data, while
-the spx structure contains only a pointer to a string and it's length.
+the spx structure contains only a const pointer to some memory and the length
+of the memory it points to.

 ## Compatibility
 libstx is compatible with the C99 standard and onwards.
 C11 _Generic macros are